SAMPLE REPORT — FICTITIOUS DATA

 Methodology Note

-Project Echo analyzes the persuasion architecture of proven converting copy across five dimensions: Hook Strategy (how attention is captured and maintained), Problem Framework (how pain points and beliefs are addressed), Solution Mechanism (how the offer is differentiated and validated), Trust Architecture (how credibility and social proof are established), and Conversion Sequence (how the reader is moved from interest to action).
+Project Echo breaks down the persuasion structure of proven converting copy across five areas: Hook Strategy (how the copy grabs and holds attention), Problem Structure (how it addresses pain points and shifts beliefs), Solution Approach (how the offer stands apart from everything else), Trust Building (how credibility and proof are established), and Conversion Sequence (how the reader goes from interested to ready to buy).

-This analysis extracts replicable psychology patterns that can be applied to create new copy for any product or service — even in a completely different industry.
-The patterns identified are not about what the copy says, but about the psychological structure that makes it convert.
+This analysis pulls out the psychology patterns that make the copy work — patterns we can apply to new copy for any product or service, even in a completely different industry.
+It's not about what the copy says.
+It's about the psychological structure underneath that makes people buy.

 Document Summary

-These patterns form the strategic foundation for all copy deliverables.
-The persuasion architecture, psychology principles, and conversion sequence documented above will be engineered into every piece of copy produced for this engagement.
+These patterns are the foundation for all the copy we write for you.
+The persuasion structure, psychology principles, and buying sequence documented above will be built into every piece of copy we produce for this project.

 Prepared by: